Experimental Design in Education

 Not robust to:

-The robustness of assumptions is something you should be carefull before/when you perform data collection.
-They are not something you can do after data collection has been finished.
+The robustness of assumptions is something you should be careful about before/when you perform data collection.
+They are not something you can address after data collection has been finished.

 Robustness to Violations of Normality Assumption